Skilled Criminal Defense Attorneys for Domestic Violence Charges in Dayton, OH

 Domestic violence charges carry serious penalties, stigma, and collateral damage.
 Gounaris Abboud works diligently to protect its clients from these outcomes and restore their lives.
 If you have been charged with domestic violence in Dayton or anywhere else throughout Montgomery County, give our team a call to get started on your defense.
 Remember, a charge is not the end of the story but only the beginning.

 From the moment you contact our team, we get to work immediately to preserve your freedom and liberties.
 With a domestic violence charge, you face not only prison and fines but also damaging collateral consequences, such as loss of child custody, sex offender designation, and employment problems.
+We have extensive experience fighting tirelessly to get domestic violence charges dropped in Ohio.
 Call Gounaris Abboud to protect your future!

 Understanding Domestic Violence Charges in Ohio